U-K-S/Automation_Testing_QA/README.md

 ### 🔁 **CI/CD Integration with Jenkins**

+We have implemented a complete CI/CD pipeline using Jenkins to automate the execution and delivery of test results.

+#### 🧪 Jenkins Test Automation Flow
-* Installed Jenkins and created a test automation job
+- Jenkins is installed and configured with a dedicated job for this test suite.
-* Configured Jenkins to:

-  * Pull code
-  * Run PyTest commands
+- The pipeline is designed to:
+  - ✅ Pull the latest test code from the Git repository
+  - ✅ Run all test cases using `pytest`
-  * Generate HTML test reports using `pytest-html`
+  - ✅ Generate **HTML reports** using `pytest-html`
-  * Archive and display test reports
+  - ✅ Archive and display the test reports in Jenkins
-* Sample `Jenkinsfile` created for pipeline-based execution

----
+  - ✅ Send test result summaries via email using **Gmail SMTP** (App Password authentication)

 ### 📊 **Test Reporting**